ngendah/learn-kubernete-setup/README.md

   - Kubernetes concepts documentation is available [here.](https://kubernetes.io/docs/concepts/overview/components/)

 - 2 x86_64 VM servers installed with minimized `Ubuntu 22.04 server`.

   - one server will be the control plane(master) and the other a worker.

+  - Configure the 2 servers with the same user login.

 - Ansible installed on the host.

-- The same login user configured on the master and worker node.
-  - This requirement simplifies ssh logins and command execution.
+- On the host:

-  - You can ssh into the VM's from the host.
+  - You can ssh into the 2 VM's.

-  - Copy and edit the `inventory.ini.sample` with the ssh logins to the hosts.
+  - Copy and edit the `inventory.ini.sample` with the ssh logins to the control plane host and worker node.

-- To complete the setup run ansible;
+- To complete the setup run `setup.sh`;

   ```
-    ansible-playbook -i inventory.ini playbooks/master.yaml -K
+    ./setup.sh
   ```